When Does Sobriety Get Better? It Depends.

-It will instantly solve the problem of crippling hangovers, alcohol induced anxiety spikes, and regrettable calls or texts made while five drinks into your evening.
+It will instantly solve the problem of crippling hangovers, alcohol-induced anxiety spikes, and regrettable calls or texts made five drinks into your evening.

-Once your body adjusts, you’ll notice you have more energy and an ability to think clearly.
+Once your body adjusts, you’ll notice you have more energy and the ability to think clearly.
 You forget things less often.
 Hell, you’ll probably smell better, too.

 But what sobriety cannot do is take away your pain.